SilasNiewierra/portfolio/index.md

     than technology.
 I love to learn new coding languages, solve new and challenging problems and improve the world around me by doing my small part.
 Working in a very organized and structured way helps me to tackle problems which might seem too big at the beginning.
-But having the urge to accomplish more today than yesterday and being disciplined to solve every problem I'm facing, is the power engine which allows me to keep going.
+The urge to accomplish more today than yesterday, the discipline to keep going and commitment to solve every problem I'm facing, is the power engine which allows me to keep growing every day.
   media:
     image: "/uploads/2020/10/17/landing-section-about.png"
     alt_text: About Me cover image